 — Mark Lennon, Managing Partner at Espresso B2B Marketing

-Add an executive summary highlighting your successes, what you’ve worked on, and what you will focus on the next month.
+When building a marketing report using a template, add an executive summary highlighting your successes, what you’ve worked on, and what you will focus on the next month.
 Your clients will keep coming back to your agency for measured, sustainable results that contribute to their bottom line.